-The complainant and respondent have the right to an advisor of choice to join them during this investigation and hearing process.
+The Complainant and Respondent have the right to an advisor of choice to join them during this investigation and hearing process.
 The advisor may be a friend, faculty or staff member, family member, or an attorney.
-If an advisor is not chosen, or the advisor decides to discontinue participation in this process, one will be assigned to the party by the college for purposes of conducting questioning of the other party and witnesses at the hearing.
+If an advisor is not chosen, or the advisor decides to discontinue participation in this process, one will be assigned to the party by Hesston College, at no charge, for purposes of conducting questioning of the other party and witnesses at the hearing.